emanueleiacca/SQLParserDataPipeline/README.md

 # SQLParserDataPipeline Library

 ## Overview
-The SQL Query Tools Library is a powerful Python package designed for parsing and interpreting complex SQL queries.
+The SQLParserDataPipeline is a powerful Python package designed for parsing and interpreting complex SQL queries.
 It was developed with a focus on BigQuery but is adaptable to other SQL dialects due to its flexible parsing strategy that doesn't consider the function itself but the most inner parentheses..
 This Parser is specifically tuned to handle intricate query structures that go beyond the capabilities of standard SQL parsers.

 ### Features